Sumit189/LearnTube-AI/README.md

 All AI processing happens locally on your machine using Chrome's built-in AI APIs.
 No data leaves your browser, and it works offline once the models are downloaded.

+## Key Features

+- Automatic transcript extraction and segmentation for any captioned YouTube video
+- Mid-video and final quizzes with multiple-choice questions and detailed explanations
+- Visual seekbar markers and overlay UI to keep quizzes contextual and non-intrusive
+- Popup dashboard for managing AI model downloads, themes, and learning statistics
+- Local caching of quizzes and progress with one-click controls to refresh or reset

 ## How It Works

 ### Architecture